 Secure a 2×4 on one side of your corner wall.
 Overlap that with a 2×6 on the adjoining wall.
 This will give you a 1/2″ discrepancy in width.

 Cover the 2x framing with 1/2″ mdf on 3 sides.
 Leave the end of the 2×6 uncovered evening out the width of both sides of your column to 6″.

 I used prime pine but you can use any 1×2 material.
-Create boxes over the MDF, mitering the outside corners.
+Create boxes over the MDF.
+You can either miter the outside corners or trim one side by 3/4″.
 Use glue and nails to secure.